troyxmccall/alfred-spotify-mini-player/known-issues.md

 ## Mopidy

-* Local tracks are not supported by Mopidy, this is a [knwon issue](https://github.com/mopidy/mopidy/issues/519).
-The workflow will not display local tracks when Mopidy isused.
+* Local tracks are not supported by Mopidy, this is a [known issue](https://github.com/mopidy/mopidy/issues/519).
+The workflow will not display local tracks when Mopidy is used.